How to Live Frugally on One Income in 2022

 If you haven’t completely jumped into the single-income lifestyle, you could do a trial run first.

-Give yourself two to three months of living as if you only have one steady income (a good opportunity to also put the money one of you is earning into that emergency fund or pay off a major debt!).
+Give yourself two to three months of living as if you only have one steady income.This is a good opportunity to also put the money one of you is earning into that emergency fund or pay off a major debt!

-This can give you ample time to see whether your tight budget is working for you and if you can indeed afford to live on one income very soon.
+This can give you ample time to see ifyour tight budget is working for you and if you can afford to live on one income very soon.

 Something worth trying before you make the jump to a single income is to start cutting costs early, giving you a pretty good idea of how you’ll fare once you’re living on less.